abrasive/shairport/README.md

 `$ make`

-Note that `shairport` is not installed automatically, so where it says `shairport` below, you might have to enter its path name, e.g. `./shairport` if you are still in the shairport directory.
+Note that `shairport` is not installed automatically, so where it says `shairport` below, you might have to enter its path name, e.g. if you are still in the shairport directory:

+`$ ./shairport -v` will execute the just-compiled shairport in the slightly verbose mode.

 Running Shairport 2.0
 ---------------------